csatuic/cs361-website-old/syllabus.md

 Whenever possible, course information will be conveyed using this website.
 Course discussion will happen via Piazza.
 Course assignments and assignment grades will be collected and returned through Gradescope.
-We will use Blackboard Collaborate for synchronous class sessions (but might use MS Teams also/instead depending on student preferences).
+We will use Blackboard Collaborate for synchronous class sessions. **We will not use any other tool on Blackboard besides Blackboard Collaborate**.
 You are responsible for checking this website for the reading schedule and ensuring that you complete all assignments, and keeping up to date on Piazza for any corrections/clarifications regarding assignments or other important information.